jaredhanson/kerouac-blog/test/fixtures/date/2017-09-04-hello-again.md

 title: 'Hello Again, World'
 ---

-This post was written again using Markdown.
+This post was also written using Markdown.